International Students Requirements & Application

 - Certification of Finances form or letter of sponsorship (accompanied by a certified bank statement).

 - A photocopy of your passport is recommended, but not required at this time.
-Please send to the Office of International Programs.
+Please send to the International Center.

 To demonstrate that you possess this advanced proficiency in English, you must have any one of the following: